sickcodes/Docker-OSX/README.md

 - (optional) Create a partition using the unused space to house the OS and your files if you want to limit the capacity.
 (For Xcode 12 partition at least 60gb.)

 - Click `Reinstall macOS`

+- The system may require multiple reboots during installation

 ## Troubleshooting